BreadCircuses/OutfitRobot/README.md

 - NumYears (the amount of years Kate has the item)
 - Style (example: "BFM" stands for "Bohemian," "Futuristic," and "Modern")

-Kate does an inner join of articles_list and article_category and saves the result as an csv file.
+Kate creates an inner join of articles_list and article_category and saves the result as an csv file.

 She parses the file in Python and makes 6 lists of lists.